Hamilton cycles in random geometric graphs: Higher dimensions

-{\it Stage 2: The ``difficult'' subcubes.}
+\subsection{Stage 2: The ``difficult'' subcubes}

-Exactly as before we define non-full cubes to be those containing at most $M$ points, and we say two are joined if they have $\ell_\infty$ distance at most $4c-1$.
+Exactly as before we define nonfull cubes to be those containing at most $M$ points, and we say two are joined if they have $\ell _\infty$ distance at most $4c-1$.

 We wish to prove a version of Lemma~\ref{l:non-full-size}.
-However, we have several possible boundaries: for example, in three dimensions we have the centre, the faces, the edges and the corners.
-We call a non-full component containing a cube $Q$ {\em bad} if it consists of at least $(1+1/c)|Q_{r_0}|/s^d$ cubes.
-(Note a component can be bad for some cubes and not others). \begin{lemma} The expected number of bad components tends to zero as $n$ tends to infinity.
-In particular there are no bad components \whp. \end{lemma} \begin{proof} The number of components of size $U$ containing a particular cube is at most $(e(8c)^d)^{U}$.
-The probability that a cube is non-full is at most $2s^{dM}e^{-s^d}/M!$.
+However, we have several possible boundaries: for example, in three dimensions we have the center, the faces, the edges and the corners.
+We call a\vadjust{\goodbreak} nonfull component containing a cube $Q$ \textit{bad} if it consists of at least $(1+1/c)|Q_{r_0}|/s^d$ cubes.
+(Note a component can be bad for some cubes and not others.) \begin{lemma} The expected number of bad components tends to zero as $n$ tends to infinity.
+In particular there are no bad components whp. \end{lemma} \begin{pf} The number of connected sets of size $U$ containing a particular cube is at most $(e(8c)^d)^{U}$.
+The probability that a cube is nonfull is at most $2s^{dM}e^{-s^d}/M!$.
+Since $\min\{|Q_{r_0}|\dvtx\mathrm{cubes}\ Q\}=\Theta(\log n)$ and $s^d=\Theta(\log n)$, the expected number of bad components is at most